Property404/TweetAnalyzer/README.md

 # TweetAnalyzer
-Uses Tweepy to read tweets based on a query\n
+Uses Tweepy to read tweets based on a query
-Stores all data in JSON\n
+Stores all data in JSON
 Performs wordcount and stores in plaintext

 Made for Florida Polytechnic Datacenter <name subject to change>